 In December 2015, Shanghai Caiyin acquired the servicing rights and obligations of all outstanding loan contracts facilitated by Shanghai Niwodai Finance Information Co., Ltd. ("Niwodai Finance"), an entity providing offline individual finance services controlled by the Founder, as well as the obligation to continue to provide guarantee on those loans through investor assurance program that was previously managed by Niwodai Finance.
-Meanwhile, the Group acquired a group of selective intangible assets, including the Niwodai brand, the Niwodai website, and Niwodai Finance's proprietary technology, which the Group believed would greatly benefit the development of the Group's online loan facilitation business, from Niwodai Finance.
 Niwodai Finance agreed to pay Shanghai Caiyin an aggregate amount of RMB700 million as the total consideration.
 At the time of the transaction, the investor assurance fund managed by Niwodai Finance had funds of RMB136.3 million, and accordingly, the amounts due from Niwodai Finance to pay Shanghai Caiyin was RMB563.7 million at the time of the agreement, which represents the contractual consideration net of funds remaining in the investor assurance program of Niwodai Finance.
 The transaction is referred to as the "2015 Acquisition".
-The Group deemed the 2015 Acquisition to be a business acquisition under common control under ASC 805-50-15 as both the transferring entity, Niwodai Finance, and the receiving entities, Jiayin Finance and Shanghai Caiyin, were controlled by Mr. Yan in the 2015 Acquisition.
-As the acquired intangible assets are internally developed by Niwodai Finance and are not specifically identifiable or are inherent in a continuing business, Niwodai Finance did not record them as assets on its book.
-The Group recognized such assets acquired from Niwodai Finance at their carrying amount, which is nil, at the date of transfer, as a result of the business acquisition under the common control.
 The Group recorded a guarantee liability in connection with the transaction of RMB 2.9 billion as "other guarantee liabilities" in the consolidated balance sheet.
-Meanwhile, the difference between the total consideration of RMB700 million and the RMB2.9 billion other guarantee liabilities was included in the beginning balance of the equity for the periods presented.
 The liability gradually depletes as Shanghai Caiyin fulfills its guarantee obligations and is expected to wind down by the end of 2019, one year after the due date of the last repayment of loans facilitated by Niwodai Finance (see Note 6).